-In India, the JICA Volunteers programme commenced in 1966.
-Form the time of commencement till the present time, over 200 volunteers have been dispatched across India in various fields such as education, health, agriculture, community development, sports, empowerment for disabilities etc. (Since the year 2014, the Senior Volunteers (SV) programme has been introduced in India.
-In addition, As of March 2019 Senior Volunteers should have minimum 15 years' experience in their various fields.)
-Currently, 30 JICA Volunteers are working all over India in the field of community development, sports, japanese language teachers and empowerment for disabilities peoples and so on.
+In India, the JOCV Programmecommenced in 1966.
+From the time of commencement till the present time, over 200 volunteers have been dispatched across India in various fields such as education, health, agriculture, community development, sports, empowerment for disabilities etc. Currently, 10 JOCVs are with India in the field of community development, sports, Japanese language education.